morhi/statamic-inertia/addons/morhi/statamic-inertia/INERTIA.md

 ### Vue rendering

-`Components/Blocks.vue` auto-discovers all files in `Blocks/` using a Vite glob import and builds a type-to-component map at build time.
+`Components/Blocks.vue` (published by `statamic-inertia-scaffold`) auto-discovers all files in `Blocks/` using a Vite glob import and builds a type-to-component map at build time.
 The template uses a single `<component :is>` — no changes to this file are needed when adding new blocks.

 ```ts
 const modules = import.meta.glob('../Blocks/*.vue', { eager: true })